All Episodes

 It sounds like a fake.

-And number five in the Hillary Clinton five-point plan to beat Trump is goad him to making ever more offensive comments, which will alienate voters.
+And number five in the Hillary Clinton five-point plan to beat Trump is goad him to making ever more offensive comments which will alienate voters.

-Uh this comes amidst shocking news that Trump may, if he wins this thing, turn New York into a potential Republican state.
+This comes amidst shocking news that Trump may, if he wins this thing, turn New York into a potential Republican state.

-Well, in the electoral vote college, and New York might go Trump.
+Well, in the electoral vote college, New York might go Trump because he's more of a New Yorker than she is.

-Uh anyway, that sounds like a flimsy plan.
+Anyway, that sounds like a flimsy plan.

 Here's Hillary this afternoon in Minneapolis.

-She's at a coffee shop, probably didn't pay for anything, and no doubt didn't leave a tip.
+Probably didn't pay for anything and no doubt didn't leave a tip.

 I don't know.